ihcsim/cbt-aggapi/README.md

-## CBT Controller
+## CBT Aggregated API Server

-This repository contains an [aggregated API server] prototype used to serve the [CSI changed block tracking] API.
+This repository contains an [aggregated API server] prototype that can serve the [CSI changed block tracking] API.

-The primary goal is to explore ways to implement an in-cluster API endpoint which can be used to retrieve a long list of changed block entries (in the order of hundreds of MiB), without burdening the Kubernetes API server and etcd during the data retrieval.
+The primary goal is to explore options to implement an in-cluster API endpoint which can be used to retrieve a long list of changed block entries (in the order of hundreds of MiB), without burdening the Kubernetes API server and etcd during data retrieval.

 This prototype explores: